andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 **What's it like to serve for ICSE, PLDI, or CCS?
 And how do the papers (and review culture) compare?**

-In 2021, I served as reviewer on the PCs of top-tier conference in three distinct fields: software engineering, programming languages, and security.
-I was thankful for the opportunity, as I would be acting as co-PC chair for ICSE next year, and I found plenty of insights and inspiration.
-Let me share and compare my experiences with each of the conferences, from invitation to decision.
+In 2021, I served as reviewer on the PCs of top-tier conferences in three distinct fields: software engineering, programming languages, and security.
+I was thankful for the opportunity!
+First, there's not too many researchers who get the opportunity to serve in different fields, and I was curious.
+Second, I would be acting as co-PC chair for ICSE next year, and I found plenty of insights and inspiration.
+In this post, I share and compare my experiences with each of the conferences, from invitation to decision.

+_Note: All observations reported are based on a small fraction of papers, reviews, and subfields of the respective communities, and do not necessarily generalize.
+If you'd like to find out more, make it your research topic!_

 ## Invitation